shubhamgit1/Marks-Management-System/README.md

-# Almabetter
+# Students-Marks-Management-System
-Student's marks management system
+This is an implementation of student's marks management system

 ## Steps to run the application in localhost
 1. Follow the below instructions to install the NodeJS in Ubuntu